 Personal profile data

 Users should have an opportunity to modify their settings smoothly and conveniently.
-For instance, they may want to adjust their account settings like e-mail, password, phone number, etc. This feature builds confidence between the customers and your marketplace.
+For instance, they may want to adjust their account settings like e-mail, password, phone number, etc. This feature builds confidence between the customers and your Ruby on Rails marketplace.

 Both platform sides fill in the most useful data.
 Sellers specify the details about the accommodation provided, including locations, types, prices.